Ibiyinka A. Fuwape

 Ibiyinka A. Fuwape (born 18 December 1962) is a Nigerian academic, professor in physics and the 2nd substantive Vice-Chancellor of the Michael and Cecilia Ibru University, a private university in Nigeria.

 Early life

 Ibiyinka Fuwape was born in Lagos State on December 8, 1962 to the family of David Ademokun.
-She started her education at Reagan Memorial Baptist Girls Primary School, Yaba, Lagos, where she completed primary school.
-She proceeded to Methodist Girls High School where she earned her O Level certificate and earned her Higher School Certificate from 1979 to 1981 at Queen's College Yaba.
-In 1984, she earned her Bachelor of Science (B.Sc.) degree in Physics from the University of Ibadan with a first class honor and she undertook the National Youth Service Corps (NYSC) from 1984 to 1985.
-From the same university she earned her Master of Science (M.Sc.) and Doctor of Philosophy (PhD) degree in theoretical physics in 1986 and 1989 respectively.
+She started her education at Reagan Memorial Baptist Girls Primary School, Yaba, Lagos.
+She proceeded to Methodist Girls' High School, where she earned her Ordinary level certificate, later earning her Higher School Certificate from 1979 to 1981 at Queen's College Yaba.
+She graduated from the University of Ibadan with a Bachelor of Science (B.Sc.) first class honors degree in Physics.
+She earned her Master of Science (M.Sc.) in 1986, and Doctor of Philosophy (PhD) degree in theoretical physics.